 Forward Progress in West Contra Costa

-The Chamberlin Family Foundation is proud to amplify the impact of West Contra Costa’s most dedicated leaders.
+The Chamberlin Family Foundation is proud to amplify the impact of West Contra Costa’s most dedicated educators and community leaders.
 These individuals do outstanding work, often with limited resources, and deserve our recognition.

 Calvin and Talia, two of West Contra Costa’s most promising future leaders, are successful high school students at Summit K2.
 The non-traditional approach to culture and learning at Summit Public Schools has completely changed the way both students feel about school.
 The results are evident!